AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

   When you pick an asset from your application, the Content Root URI path must have the correct structure.
 For example, if a form is picked from an application named SampleApp, and is placed at SampleApp/1.0/forms/Test.xdp, the Content Root URI must be specified as repository://administrator@password/Applications/SampleApp/1.0/forms/, or repository:/Applications/SampleApp/1.0/forms/ (when authority is null).
 When the Content Root URI is specified this way, the paths of all of the referenced assets in the form will be resolved against this URI.

-* **[!UICONTROL Select XCI file using]**: XCI files are used to describe fonts that are used for form design elements.
+* **[!UICONTROL Select XCI file using]**: XCI files are used to describe fonts and other properties that are used for form design elements.
 You can keep an XCI file relative to the payload, at an absolute path, or using a variable of Document data type.

 * **[!UICONTROL Locale]**: Specifies the language used for generating the PDF document.
 If you provide a literal value, select a language from the list or select one of these values:
   * **To use server default**: